fixfactory/SliProSuperPro/README.md

 ## How To Get It

-Windows builds are available via the download page.
+Windows builds are available via the [releases page](https://github.com/fixfactory/SliProSuperPro/releases).

 ## How to Use